Timendus/chip-8-bad-apple/README.md

 Obviously there is only one correct answer 😄

+### Cleanup already?!

-But before we get into that, a couple of other things need fixing:
+But before we could get into that, a couple of other things needed fixing:

-* We have some weird error in the first couple of frames
+* I had some weird error in the first couple of frames
-* The aspect ratio is wrong
+* The aspect ratio was wrong
-* I don't like the quality of the resize; it loses too much detail
+* I didn't like the quality of the resize; it lost too much detail
+* Scaling all the frames every time I wanted to change something was too slow

+I fixed the last three issues in one go by using ImageMagick to pre-scale the video frames, instead of doing that in my script.
+This way we have more fine-grained control over the type of scaling that is done and we can just read in the smaller image pixel-by-pixel, which is much faster.
+I decided to go with 48x32 pixels, as that is relatively close to a 4:3 ratio, a multiple of eight and can be centered on the screen.

+An added benefit of losing 16 horizontal pixels is that we're also storing less data than before.
+So now we can cram 2200 frames in roughly the same space!

 ### On codecs